egde/LangChain-Testdrive/README.md

 ## [Tutorial8.py](tutorial8.py): OpenAI - LCEL with Pydantic Structured Output Parser
 Let the LLM provide structured JSON Responses.

+## [Tutorial9.py](tutorial9.py): OpenAI - ChatBot with ConversationalBufferMemory
+A chatbot that remembers the conversation in a session.
+SHowing how to use callbacks for debugging purposes.

 # References
 Gupta, Mehul.
 LangChain in your Pocket: Beginner's Guide to Building Generative AI Applications using LLMs.
 Kindle Edition.